Ben Roberts (poker player): Poker career

 In 1998 he almost made the final table of the World Series of Poker Main Event.
 He finished sixth and received $150,000, but as he and Jan Lundberg were both eliminated in the same hand, the final table that year consisted of just 5 players.
-In his final hand, his pocket Aces lost to Scotty Nguyen's Ace-Queen of Diamonds when Nguyen hit a flush.
+In his final hand, his pocket Aces, along with Lundberg's pocket tens, lost to Scotty Nguyen's Ace-Queen of Diamonds when Nguyen hit a flush on the river.

 In 2002 he made an appearance on Late Night Poker.
 He finished 3rd in his heat, ahead of such players as Ross Boatman, Daniel Negreanu and Malcolm Harwood.

 In 2004 he made his first final table of the World Poker Tour (WPT), where he finished 5th in the third season Grand Prix de Paris event won by Surinder Sunar.
 Roberts won €101,980 at the event.

-In 2005 he made the final table of the VC Cup and competed in the World Speed Poker Open.
+In 2005 he made the final table of the VC Cup for £ 50,000.
+He competed in the World Speed Poker Open.
 In the same year he also became the 5th entrant in the European Poker Players Hall of Fame.

-His total live tournament winnings exceed $1.2 million.
+As of 2023, his total live tournament winnings exceed $1.4 million.